Lake Bonavista, Calgary

 Lake Bonavista is a neighbourhood in Southeast Calgary, Alberta, Canada.
-It is bounded by Anderson Road to the north, Macleod Trail to the west, Canyon Meadows Drive to the south, and Bow Bottom Trail to the east.
-The small community of Bonavista Downs resides in the northeast corner of the neighbourhood.
+It is located in the Southeast quadrant of Calgary.

+Lake Bonavista is not to be confused with Bonavista Downs, which sits directly to the east of the community.
+These two communities are listed as distinct identities from one-another by the City of Calgary.

 History

 Lake Bonavista was developed by the Keith Construction company starting in 1967.
 It was the first community in Canada to be built around a man-made lake, and served as a prototype for other lake communities in Calgary.

 Two trailer courts were on the west side of Bonavista, north of the Avenida Shopping Centre, alongside Macleod Trail.
-One trailer court was relocated to Northeast Calgary in the late 1990s; the other was removed and the land was sold.
-The Bonavista Square shopping complex, Calgary Honda, Kramer Mazda and Hyundai Gallery, as well as two apartments, a retirement home, and an office building were built in its place, accessed by an extended Lake Fraser Drive, as well as an interchange, built at Anderson Road and Macleod Trail, in 2001.
 The Avenida shopping centre, opened in 1988, was built to cater to the increasing size of the neighbourhood.
 It includes an art gallery and assorted upmarket restaurants.

+Community boundaries

+The community of Lake Bonavista is located in the southeast quadrant of Calgary.
+It is bounded by Anderson Road to the north, Macleod Trail to the west, Canyon Meadows Drive to the south, and a natural existing hill to the east.
+Willow Park sits directly to the north of the community, Canyon Meadows to the west, Fish Creek Provincial Park and Parkland to the south, and Bonavista Downs to the east.